-The undersigned home energy supplier hereby agrees and a The undersigned home energy supplier hereby agrees and assures to Agency's Name that it will comply with the following provisions as federally-mandated under the Assistance Program in regard to energy fuels and related services provided 0.
-1. No household receiving assistance under this program will be treated adversely under applicable provisions of State law or public regulatory requirements; y because of such assistance 2.
-Not to discriminate, either in the cost of the goods supplied or in the services phousehold on whose behalf payments are made; and provided, against the eligible 3.
-To allow representatives of the agency referenced above, and/or the State, accepayments to households for the purpose of verification of compliance with the 9 Utility Company Name and Title (Please Print) Telephone Number Authorized Signature Date
+The undersigned home energy supplier hereby agrees and assures to Agency's Name that it will comply with the following provisions as federally-mandated under the Low-Income Home Energy Assistance Program in regard to energy fuels and related services provided to eligible households: No household receiving assistance under this program will be treated adversely tunder applicable provisions of State law or public regulatory requirements; because of such assistance 2.
+Not to discriminate, either in the cost of the goods supplied or in the services provided, against the eligible household on whose behalf payments are made; and 3.
+To allow representatives of the agency referenced above, and/or the State, access to records relating to payments to households for the purpose of verification of compliance with these assurances.
+Utility Company Name and Title (Please Print) Telephone Number Authorized Signature Date